Open University: Teaching methods

-Some modules have mandatory day schools.
-Nevertheless, it is possible to be excused on the basis of ill health (or other extenuating circumstances) and many courses have no mandatory face-to-face component.
-Similarly, some modules have traditionally offered week-long summer schools offering an opportunity for students to remove themselves from the general distractions of their life and focus on their studies for a short time.
+Prior to the COVID-19 pandemic, some modules have mandatory day schools.
+Nevertheless, it used to be possible to be excused on the basis of ill health (or other extenuating circumstances) and many courses have no mandatory face-to-face component.
+Similarly, some modules used to run week-long summer schools offering an opportunity for students to remove themselves from the general distractions of their life and focus on their studies for a short time.

-The university has separated residential modules from full-time distance-taught modules.
-Exemption from attendance at residential schools, always as an Alternative Learning Experience (ALE), is sometimes available for disabled students and others who find it impossible to attend in person (See "Qualifications-Undergraduate" section.)
+The university no longer offers any in-person tutorials - all teaching is done online.

 For many years the OU produced television and radio programmes aimed at bringing learning to a wider audience.
 In its early years, most of these were in the form of documentaries or filmed lectures.
 Latterly, most OU-associated programming was mainstream and broadcast in peak hours, including series such as Rough Science and "Battle of the Geeks", while older-style programming was carried in the BBC Learning Zone.

 In 2004, the OU announced it was to stop its late-night programmes on BBC Two, and the last programme was broadcast at 5.30 am on 16 December 2006.
 The university shifted its focus to semi-academic television programmes, such as many now broadcast on BBC Four.

 The Open University launched FutureLearn in December 2012 with a dozen UK university partners.

 The Quality Assurance Agency for Higher Education review published in December 2015 found five areas of good practice and made three recommendations for improvement.
 The English national survey of student satisfaction has twice put the Open University in first place.

 In October 2006, the OU joined the open educational resources movement with the launch of OpenLearn.
 A growing selection of current and past distance learning course materials will be released for free access, including downloadable versions for educators to modify (under the Creative Commons BY-NC-SA licence), plus free collaborative learning-support tools.

 In the early 2000s, the OU researched the use of virtual worlds in teaching and learning, and had two main islands in Second Life.
 In May 2009, these regions formed the basis of a case study by Linden Lab, the company which owns Second Life.

 In mid-2010, the university led the list of contributing universities in the number of downloads of its material from the educational resources site iTunes U, with downloads of over 20 million.
 Open University continues to adopt Moodle as the Virtual Learning Environment (VLE) with their own team deploying custom plugins.

 In 2013, the OU began a massive open online course (MOOC) platform called FutureLearn, which is the UK's largest provider of free online courses.